hason29/Windows-Optimization-Toolbox/README.md

-# Windows-Optimization-Toolbox (Compatible with windows 10 and 11)
+# Windows Optimization Toolbox (Compatible with windows 10 and 11)
-This script is the combination of many scripts and gists from github with features of my own.
+This script is the combination of many scripts and gists from github and internet with features of my own.
 This script is built to optimize windows for maximum performance
 # System Tweaks

 • Removed Telemetry